-- In addition the Borough Council must meet key national priorities: Circular 05/2003 refers to the extension to the PSA 7 (Public Service Agreement) target, which aims to increase the proportion of vulnerable households in the private sector living in decent homes.
+- 4.14 In addition the Borough Council must meet key national priorities:

+Circular 05/2003 refers to the extension to the PSA 7 (Public Service Agreement) target, which aims to increase the proportion of vulnerable households in the private sector living in decent homes.
+PSA7 has now been subsumed into DHO2, but the target remains the same.
 A home meets the decency standard if it: - meets the current statutory minimum standard for housing; - is in a reasonable state of repair; - has reasonably modern facilities and services; and - provides a reasonable degree of thermal comfort